Saniya-Shaikh12/Smartpacey-web-project/README.md

 # Smartpacey-web-project
-This is my practice website project which is created by language using HTML and CSS Author - Saniya Shaikh
+This is my practice website project which is created by language using HTML and CSS.
+Author - Saniya Shaikh